Emmanuel-Ncube/Emmanuel-Ncube/README.md

 <!-- TO DO: add more details about me later -->
 <!--
-**Emmanuel-Ncube/Emmanuel-Ncube** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Udacity Data Analyst Nanodegree
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Analysis with Udacity
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Data Analysis projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with how to upskill into Data Science
-- 💬 Ask me about ...
+- 💬 Ask me about ...anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...encube100@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...Me/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...Data Data Everywhere
 -->

 <picture>